Find out what makes Geico car insurance a great option in 2020.

 Usage-Based Insurance With Geico Is Finally Here

 Until now, Geico has stayed out of the usage-based insurance game.
-For whatever reason, the second-largest insurer wouldn’t let you download an app or plug a device in and get a rate based on your driving.
+For whatever reason, the second-largest insurer wouldn’t let you download an app or plug a device in and get a rate based on your driving, which customers haven't failed to notice according to Geico reviews.
 However, that’s about to change.

 How Much Does Geico Cost On Average?

 Nailing down an exact Geico car insurance cost is a bit tricky.
 Your price is affected by things like your zip code, accident history, age, and the type of car that you drive.
 U.S. News & World Report came up with an average premium amount of $1,063.10.
 That would mean Geico policyholders pay about $89 per month, which is cheaper than most other popular insurance companies on average.